rust-lang/cargo/src/doc/src/reference/build-scripts.md

 ### `*-sys` Packages

-To alleviate linking to system libraries, Cargo has a *convention* of package naming and functionality.
-Any package named `foo-sys` will provide two major pieces of functionality:
+To alleviate linking to system libraries, crates.io has a *convention* of package naming and functionality.
+Any package named `foo-sys` should provide two major pieces of functionality:

-* The library crate will link to the native library `libfoo`.
+* The library crate should link to the native library `libfoo`.
 This will often probe the current system for `libfoo` before resorting to building from source.
-* The library crate will provide **declarations** for functions in `libfoo`, but it does **not** provide bindings or higher-level abstractions.
+* The library crate should provide **declarations** for functions in `libfoo`, but **not** bindings or higher-level abstractions.

 The set of `*-sys` packages provides a common set of dependencies for linking to native libraries.
 There are a number of benefits earned from having this